meet-eu-21/Team-SB3/README.md

 We decided to work on ***topic B : Chromosome compartments !!***

-The aim of our group is to tackle chromosome compartments, first by seing what compartments can be identified within a chromosom and then between chromosoms.
+The aim of our group is to tackle chromosome compartments, first by seeing what compartments can be identified within a chromosom and then between chromosoms.

 Most of the pipeline is taken from Leopold Carron in files [HiCToolBox](Code/HiCtoolBox.py) and [main](Code/main.py)